 Students who complete it will then be offered the opportunity to undertake the third semester of the PN program part-time, with the possibility of transferring to full-time if space is available in the full-time program.

-Fourth semester of the PN course contains a clinical element and must be taken full-time.
+The fourth semester of the PN course contains a clinical element and must be taken full-time.

 Therefore the bridging courses, in addition to the final two semesters of the PN program, will take between three to four years to complete.